 Meringue Baskets with Chantilly Cream & Blackberries

 A simple meringue recipe made with a chocolate ganache filling and blackberries.

 - 3 egg whites

 - 1 cup sugar

 - 2 cups heavy cream

 - 1 tblsp vanilla extract

 - 200-300 grams berries of choice Blackberry, Raspberry, Blueberry, Strawberry

 - 50 mls heavy cream almost boiling

-- With a mixer fitted with whisk attachment, start whipping the egg whites on lower speeds (KitchenAid speed 3-4).
+With a mixer fitted with whisk attachment, start whipping 3 egg whites at lower speeds (KitchenAid speed 3-4).

-- When they have tripled in volume, look white and foamy, start adding the sugar, one tablespoon at a time.
+When they have tripled in volume, look white and foamy, start adding 1 cup sugar, one tablespoon at a time.
 Continue whipping for about 10-15 minutes, until the meringue is thick, white and glossy (dip the whisk attachment into the meringue, quickly pull it up, now put the whisk upside down and only the top 1 cm of the tip should ‘droop’).

-- When the meringues have baked, pour the hot heavy cream over the chopped chocolate, and let sit for 1-2 minutes.
+When the meringues have baked, pour 50 mls hot heavy cream over 50 grams chopped chocolate, and let sit for 1-2 minutes.
 With a whisk or spoon, mix until smooth.
 Drizzle on the inside of each meringue baskets, allowing for some drizzles on the sides of the baskets.

-- With a mixer, fitted with a whisk attachment, whip the chilled heavy cream and vanilla extract until thick and smooth, add the sugar and mix for another couple of seconds, taking care not to overbeat.
+With a mixer, fitted with a whisk attachment, whip 2 cups chilled heavy cream and 1 tbsp vanilla extract until thick and smooth, add 1/2 cup sugar and mix for another couple of seconds, taking care not to overbeat.
 Refrigerate until ready to use.